holydanchik/Go-To-Gym/README.md

 by Daniyal Tuzelbayev 21B030935

 ## Introduction
 Go To Gym is a fitness application designed to help users plan and track their workouts effectively.
-With Go To Gym, users can create personalized training programs, log their workouts, track their progress, set fitness goals, and generate reports to monitor their achievements.
+With Go To Gym, users can create personalized training programs, log their workouts, track their progress to monitor their achievements.

 ## Users REST API
 Users REST API